 What Percent of Americans Are Vegans

-6% of the Us Population Is Vegan.
-(Plant Protein Sources)
+6% of the US Population Is Vegan.
+(PR Newswire)

 I could say that women are wiser than men when it comes to nutritional choices.
 I could say they’re stronger and more apt to stand by their convictions.
 But I won’t!